HarwinBorger/SpaceFramework/docs/layout/width-height.md

 # Width & Height
-#### Define the dimentions of your element in space-units to your elements
+#### Define the dimensions of your element in space-units to your elements

 - [@width](#width)
 - [@min-width](#width)